 3. Try Parent Coaching

-A lack of parenting confidence is often what makes insecure parents engage in enabling behaviors, as they are too needy for the child’s approval in order to feel competent.5 Parent coaching can give you the skills and confidence you need to redirect your relationship with your adult child so that you can stop the cycle of enabling.
+A lack of parenting confidence is often what makes insecure parents engage in enabling behaviors, as they are too needy for the child’s approval in order to feel competent.5 Parent coaching can give you the skills and confidence you need to redirect your relationship with your adult child so that you can stop worrying about your grown child and stop the cycle of enabling.

 4. Adopt New Language